Pabblusansky/python-port_scan/README.md

 1.Scapy<br/>
 2.npcap
 # Functions
-Scanning one or more ports on a given IP address.<br/>
+Scanning one or more ports on a given valid IP address.<br/>
 Detect open and closed ports and display information about each port.<br/>
 Supports external configuration file to store port information (in JSON format).<br/>
+Logging the results in a txt file.<br/>
 # Installation
 1.Clone the repository:
 ```bash